mlang789/steam-project/README.md

 ## Notes
 - The goal of generation is stylistic and sentiment coherence rather than factual accuracy.
-- Evaluation is intentionally lightweight and exploratory (small-scale automatic checks + qualitative inspection).
+- Evaluation is intentionally lightweight and exploratory (automatic checks + qualitative inspection).
-- Fine-tuning is done with a pragmatic setup (LoRA + 4-bit quantization) suitable for student GPU environments (Colab).
+- Fine-tuning uses a pragmatic setup (LoRA + 4-bit quantization) suitable for student GPU environments (Colab).